robbiejaeger/memento-mori/README.md

 * Gets subscription object from user's browser and saves that object to the DB along with their Google UID
 * Backend sends a notification event to the client's browser using Web Push API (currently triggered via endpoint on the server, `/sendapush`)

+**Note:** Currently, this app has been tested only with the Chrome browser.

 ### Features - In Progress

 * Add relevant information and image to the push notification for this app